Thompson submachine gun: Early use

-The FBI had also acquired Thompsons in 1933 following the Kansas City Massacre.
+The FBI had also acquired Thompsons in 1933 following the Kansas City massacre.

-A number of these guns were acquired by a construction company in Brazil, after construction of a federal road in Sergipe was disrupted by armed Cangaçeiros in December 1937.
-The bandits violently opposed any attempts to build roads near their territory.
+A number of these guns were acquired by a construction company in Brazil, after construction of a federal road in Sergipe was disrupted by armed Cangaçeiros in December 1937 who violently opposed any attempts to build roads near their territory.

 World War II

 In 1938, the Thompson submachine gun was adopted by the U.S. military and was used during World War II.

 There were two military types of Thompson submachine gun: